blaugranano/blaugranano/README.md

 This repo is the frontend part of [blaugrana.no](https://www.blaugrana.no/).
 It communicates with a [WordPress/WordPress](https://github.com/WordPress/WordPress) backend that serves our posts and pages.

 The frontend communicates with the backend using the [WordPress REST API](https://developer.wordpress.org/rest-api/).
 We use custom endpoints for API versioning and cleaner response output.
+These are available at `https://api.blgr.app/wp-json/bg/v5`.
 The default WordPress endpoints are also available at `https://api.blgr.app/wp-json/wp/v2`.

 ### Sample request